lauralindal/datavis-forscher_innen/README.md

 #### Map

 The map invites the user to *explore* the data.
-This statial representation facilitates searching and browsing: the user might know where the institution of interest is located, so they can quickly find them, much faster than e.g. a long alphabetical list.
+This spatial representation facilitates searching and browsing: the user might know where the institution of interest is located, so they can quickly find them, much faster than e.g. a long alphabetical list.
 If they are interested in a specific institution, they may want to compare it to other institutions in that region: so the "interest" is space correlated.
 Lastly, a map is visually appealing and a welcome variety after displaying bar charts only, so far.

 To prevent overlapping of the circles, we do not scale the circles when zooming in.
 The farther the user zooms in, the less overlapping occurs.